Cone Creek Hut

 Repairs still needed.

 It was a 50/50 call to replace the chimney in January '22, but it was decided to limit improvements to the new inner fire surround and outer cladding repairs.
+There are a few small rust holes appearing lower down and some bigger ones right at the bottom where the chimney joins the hut wall.
 There is always the option of replacing the open fire with a wood burner at some point.
-The tracked sections up to the Hut now need recutting along with windthrow clearance down at the Haupiri end.
+The axe is past its best by date and has a split where the handle joins the head.
+The tracked sections up to the Hut now need recutting and marking along with significant windthrow clearance down at the Haupiri end.

 Provisions On Site

-Three billies, an old NZFS storage tin, a broom, an axe, two rolls of yellow permolat and one of red, an aluminium wash basin, a plastic bucket, some spare louvre panes, a hearth shovel and brush, and an ash bucket.
+Three billies, an old NZFS storage tin, a broom, an axe, one roll of yellow permolat and one of red, an aluminium wash basin, a plastic bucket, some spare louvre panes, a hearth shovel and brush, and an ash bucket.

 An alternative to this crossing involves a sidle around the top basins of the side-creek and over the saddle between points 1489m and 1436m into the upper TR branch of the Crooked River.
 This is followed down to the Hut.
 This route is more direct but is likely to be a bit rougher going than following the crest of the range.